joshl26/Outdoorsy/README.md

 >Express.js - for building web applications and APIs and connecting middleware

+>Joi - Used for schema description and data validation.

 >REST - REST (REpresentational State Transfer) is an architectural style for developing web services

 >MongoDB - open-source cross-platform document-oriented NoSQL database program to store details like users info, campgrounds info and comments